Eric-D-Stevens/OHSU/OHSU_Winter_2019/EE582/LAB1/README.md

 This array, named `x_reverse`, will be used to calculate the sum.
 The convolution operation is done by sliding `h_t` across the `x_reversed` array and performing a matrix multiplication at each step.
-The value of each matrix mulitplication is set to the appropriate value in the output array.
+The value of each matrix multiplication is set to the appropriate value in the output array.

 ```python